lanl/metconsin/README.md

 for <img src="https://latex.codecogs.com/gif.latex?t&space;\in&space;[t_0,t_1]" title="t \in [t_0,t_1]" />, so that we have an ODE in that time interval.

+MetConSIN interprets these ODEs as networks of interactions, which it builds for later analysis.

+## References
+James D. Brunner and Nicholas Chia.
+Minimizing the number of optimizations for efficient community dynamic flux balance analysis.
+PLOS Computational Biology, 16(9):1-20, 09 2020. doi: 10.1371/journal.  pcbi.1007786.
+[Link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007786)

+## TO DO (3/14/2023):

+* Documentation
+* Helper function for saving networks
+* pip installation
+* Build in standard environments
+    - Western
+    - High Fiber
+    - M9 media

+## Future Plans:

+Eventually, we plan to develop a rigorous species-species approximation of the ODE networks and characterize the error.

-MetConSIN seeks to create a pairwise species interaction network by finding a conservation law, meaning we seek matrices such that
+An error-free species-species approximation is possible if we can find a conservation law, meaning we seek matrices such that

 <img src="https://latex.codecogs.com/gif.latex?A_1&space;\frac{d\boldsymbol{x}}{dt}&space;&plus;&space;A_2&space;\frac{d\boldsymbol{y}}{dt}&space;=&space;0" title="A_1 \frac{d\boldsymbol{x}}{dt} + A_2 \frac{d\boldsymbol{y}}{dt} = 0" />